 This article looks at the difference between conventional eggs, omega-3-enriched eggs and pastured eggs.

-There are several different types of eggs, which can leave people confused.
+There are several different types of eggs, and their nutritional contents vary.

-- Organic Eggs - Were not treated with antibiotics or hormones and received organic feed.
-May have had limited access to the outdoors.
+- Organic eggs: The hens were not treated with hormones and received organic feed.

-A study compared the fatty acid composition of 3 types of eggs: conventional, organic and omega-3 enriched (1).
+A study compared the fatty acid composition of three types of eggs: conventional, organic and omega-3-enriched (1).

-- Omega-3 eggs had 5 times as much Omega-3 as the conventional eggs.
+- Omega-3 eggs had five times as much omega-3 as the conventional eggs.

 - There was very little difference between organic and conventional eggs.

-This is important because most people eat too little Omega-3.
+This is important because most people eat too little beneficial omega-3s.

-In 2007, Mother Earth News magazine decided to test the nutritional value of pastured eggs and received such eggs from 14 different farms.
+In 2007, Mother Earth News magazine decided to test the nutritional value of pastured eggs from 14 different farms.

-A study I found on pastured eggs produced similar results (2).
+A published study on pastured eggs produced similar results (2).

-At the end of the day, pastured eggs are your best bet.
-They are more nutritious and the hens were allowed free access to the outside and ate a more natural diet.
+At the end of the day, pastured eggs are probably the healthiest type of eggs you can buy.
+They are more nutritious, and the hens that laid them were allowed free access to the outside and ate a more natural diet.

-If you can’t get pastured eggs (like me) then Omega-3 enriched eggs will be your second best choice.
-If you can’t get either pastured or Omega-3 eggs, then try to find eggs that are either free-range, cage-free or organic.
+If you can’t get pastured eggs, omega-3-enriched eggs are your second best choice.
+If you can’t get either pastured or omega-3 eggs, try to find eggs that are either free-range, cage-free or organic.

-But even if that’s not an option, then conventional eggs are still among the healthiest and most nutritious foods you can eat.
+Nevertheless, even if that’s not an option, conventional eggs are still among the healthiest and most nutritious foods you can eat.